Jensen's fundraising jumps, but Walz still has far more cash in Minnesota governor's race

 SECRETARY OF STATE

-DFL Secretary of State Steve Simon has nearly $1 million left in the bank, more than eight times as much as Republican Kim Crockett.
+Simon also has close to $1 million left in the bank, more than eight times as much as Republican Kim Crockett.
 The two are competing to oversee how elections are run in Minnesota.
+Simon has only outspent Crockett by around $100,000 so far, leaving him with deep financial reserves.

 STATE AUDITOR

-DFL State Auditor Julie Blaha has outraised GOP hopeful Ryan Wilson by roughly $32,000 this year, but Wilson has more money saved.
+Blaha has outraised Wilson by roughly $30,000 this year, but Wilson has more money saved.
 However, the overwhelming bulk of Wilson's funding and expenditures have been in-kind contributions from himself.
 The two are locked in a fight for the office that reviews local government spending.